 National programs rely on standardized admission and delivery criteria across sites, which include at least one full-time staff position.
 Ordinarily, these programs are also supported by evidence of their impact on recidivism or other desired intervention targets.
 Examples include the Resolve Program and the Residential Drug Abuse Program.
 A complete list of national programs is maintained by the Reentry Services Division.
-Generally, these programs are offered to both male and female inmates, often via the same curricula with gender-appropriate modifications.
+Generally, these programs are offered to both male and female inmates, often via the same curricula with appropriate modifications designed specifically to meet the needs of females.